nagotown/utau.info/docs/resources/resamplers.md

 Resamplers created by the community.

 ### moresampler
 By Kanru Hua.
-Can also be used as a wavtool as long as the resampler is also set to moresampler.
+Can also be used as a wavtool.

 <audio controls>
   <source src="/audio/resamplers/moresampler.wav" type="audio/wav">